 Treatments

-The most effective treatment for reducing gas in breastfed babies is simply waiting until their digestive systems become more developed or get used to the mom eating particular foods, states Kelly Bonyata.
-In the meantime, simethicone drops can break down bubbles of gas in the baby's stomach, making the baby feel better.
-The baby's pediatrician may be able to identify other treatments for gas in the breastfed baby.
+The most effective treatment for reducing gas in your breastfed baby is simply waiting until his or her digestive system becomes more developed or your baby gets used to you eating particular foods, states Kelly Bonyata.
+In the meantime, simethicone drops can break down bubbles of gas in your baby's stomach, making your baby feel better.
+Drugs.com explains that simethicone drops allow all of the gas bubbles in your baby's intestines to come together easily, allowing for a smoother passage of gas through the system.
+Your baby's pediatrician may be able to identify other treatments for gas in the breastfed baby.